Custer (song)

-"Custer" is a single by American heavy metal band Slipknot.
-Released on October 10, 2014, it is the third single from their fifth studio album .5: The Gray Chapter.
+"Custer" is a song by American heavy metal band Slipknot.
+Released on October 10, 2014, it is the third single from their fifth studio album, .5: The Gray Chapter.

 Composition

-The song begins with percussionist Shawn Crahan describing what the tempo of the song should be.
+The song begins with Shawn Crahan "Clown" describing what the tempo of the song should be.
 The track then quickly transgresses into one that is much more deep and forceful, opening the composition.
 The song contains lead vocalist Corey Taylor speaking in the manner of a radio announcer, and the line "Cut, cut, cut me up and fuck, fuck, fuck me up".
 During concerts, percussionist Chris Fehn would usually sing the chorus with Corey.